 In early 2016, though, I had a number of important insights about why I wasn’t able to make any progress on a new track plan.
 The first concerned my home office, which is also in the basement.
 Most of my plans devoted my office space to the new layout.
 My first important insight was that I really didn’t want to do that.
 My office is a nice space where I spend a lot of time.
 Further, a big feature of the room is a set of floor-to-ceiling bookcases (which are stuffed) that were gifts from my Dad and sized to fit where they are.
 There’s nowhere else in the house that they would fit.

 The second insight was that most of my plans also involved a duckunder to reach my laundry facilities or they potentially blocked access to the circuit breakers for the house.
 I’m nearing 60 years of age and I don’t want to have to duck under the layout carrying a basket full of laundry.
 The final insight came after reading the 2016 issue of Model Railroad Planning.
 I had been trying to include enough staging for all of the trains that I wanted to run in an operating session: locals each way between Richmond and Charlottesville, locals each way between Potomac Yard and Charlottesville, a manifest freight each way, and sections of the George Washington each way between Richmond and Charlottesville and between Washington and Charlottesville.
-To do that, I had to give up the possibility of continuous running (which I will admit that I enjoy - it’s fun to sometimes sit back and just watch the trains go by) and staging was taking up a huge amount of the space that I had available.
+To do that, I had to give up the possibility of continuous running (which I will admit that I enjoy - sometimes it’s fun to just sit back and just watch the trains go by) and staging was taking up a huge amount of the space that I had available.
 The insight from MRP was that maybe I didn’t need to provide all that staging.
 Maybe what would work would be a fiddle yard.
 And, with that, I was on my way.

 As with my earlier layout, there were certain things that I wanted in my new layout — my givens and druthers in John Armstrong’s terms.
 Those included: